Pour Over Coffee Tutorial

 Coffee Brewing Guide – INeedCoffee guide to several coffee brewing methods.

-Clever Coffee Dripper – If you prefer to have more control over the steep time, check out the Clever Dripper, which is a full immersion brew method.
+Clever Coffee Dripper—If you prefer more control over the steep time, check out the Clever Dripper, a full-immersion brew method.

 Disclosure: INeedCoffee was sent this product at no cost.